bigfix/developer.bigfix.com/site/pages/rest-api/api/idpdirectory.md

 * `Port` contains the Port of the server.
 * `Priority` contains the priority assigned to the server.

-If `IdpType` is 2, the following elements are present for Microsoft Entra ID:
+If `IdpType` is 2 or 3, the following elements are present for Microsoft Entra ID:
 * `TenantID` contains the tenant ID of the corresponding Identity Provider Directory.
 It is a unique identifier for an Microsoft Entra ID tenant.
 It is used to identify the tenant when communicating with Microsoft services.
 * `ClientID` contains the client ID of the corresponding Identity Provider Directory.
 It is a unique identifier for an application that has been registered with Microsoft Entra ID.
 It is used to identify the application when communicating with Microsoft Entra ID.